ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 Each expression has one and only one type.

-OCaml works out types automatically so you will rarely need to explicitly write down the type of your functions.
-However, OCaml often prints out what it infers are the types of your functions, so you need to know the syntax.
-For a function `f` which takes arguments `arg1`, `arg2`, ... `argn`, and returns type `rettype`, the compiler will print:
+OCaml works out types automatically so you will rarely need to explicitly write down the function type.
+However, OCaml often prints out what it infers are the your function types, so you need to know the syntax.
+For a function `f` that takes arguments `arg1`, `arg2`, ... `argn` and returns type `rettype`, the compiler will print:

 <!-- $MDX skip -->